Skip to main content

 Why this guide exists

-SI has broad scope: dyads, codex runtime, provider bridges, browser MCP, plugin marketplace, and Docker-native PaaS.
+SI has broad scope: codex runtime, provider integrations, browser MCP, and secure runtime operations.
 Without consistent docs standards, operators lose time and trust.
 Use this guide as the default contract for every docs PR.

 SI documentation voice